anshika-pathak005/tic-tac-toe/README.md

 ## 🙌 Acknowledgments

 - 🎥 Tutorial Reference: YouTube tutorial on building Tic Tac Toe in JS
-- 💻 Code: Fully written by me while following the tutorial step by step
+- 💻 Code: Written by me while following the tutorial step by step